 .
 Productions were directed by the likes of Leon Schiller

 , Aleksander Zelwerowicz and Karol Adwentowicz.
-In 1928 the Redutowe (Redoubt) Rooms of the Grand Theatre were transformed into a small dramatic stage called the Teatr Nowy (New Theatre).
-Performances continued on both national stages through the first days of September 1939.
+In 1928 the Redoubt Rooms of the Grand Theatre were transformed into a small dramatic stage called the New Theatre.
+Performances continued on both stages through the first days of September 1939.